ramit21/machine-learning-python/deep-learning/README.md

 **LTU**: Linear Threshold Unit adds weights to output of 1 neuron going to the next set of neurons.
 Outputs by the next set of neurons are given by a step function that multiplies the weights and corresponding outputs, and sum them all, and outputs 1 if sum > 0.
 (See Image)

 **Perceptron**: A Layer of LTUs.
 A perceptron works by rewarding (increasing) weights that lead to correct behaviour during training.
+A preceptron is equal to applying activation function on (bias + sum of dot products for weights and Xi).

 **MLP**: Deep Neural Network is basically Multi-layer perceptrons (MLP) with hidden layers.
 We reduce the no. of neurons as we move from initial layer to the next layers.